irmen/prog8/reference.md

 A block is also a *scope* in your program so the symbols in the block don't clash with symbols of the same name defined elsewhere.
 You can refer to the symbols in a particular block by using a *dotted name*: ``blockname.symbolname``.
+Note that the *file* (or module) that blocks are defined in, is of no consequence to the full scope name; all blocks defined in it are simply added to the set of blocks that make up the entire program.

-Block names must be unique in your entire program, except "ZP": the contents of every block with that name are merged into one.
+Hence block names must be unique in your entire program.
+Except "ZP": the contents of every block with that name are merged into one.
-This block name refers to the zero page.
+This "ZP" block name is special and refers to the zero page.
 Its start address is always set to $04, because $00/$01 are used by the hardware and $02/$03 are reserved as general purpose scratch registers.
 Block address must be >= $0200 (because $00-$fff is the ZP and $100-$200 is the cpu stack)

+When declaring a block in your code, it's possible to omit the blockname.
-You can omit the blockname but then you can only refer to the contents of the block via its absolute address, which is required in this case.
-If you omit *both*, the block is ignored altogether (and a warning is displayed).
+But then you can only refer to the contents of the block via its absolute address, which is required in this case.
+If you omit *both* name and address, the block is *ignored* by the compiler (and a warning is displayed).
-This is a way to quickly "comment out" a piece of code that is unfinshed or may contain errors that you want to work on later, because the contents of the ignored block are not fully parsed.
+This is a way to quickly "comment out" a piece of code that is unfinshed or may contain errors that you want to work on later, because the contents of the ignored block are not fully parsed either.

 ### Assignments